vctrfrnndz/jquery-accordion/README.md

 </div>
 ```

-For a group of accordions, you can use the `data-accordion-group` attribute on a parent, this will allow you to activate/deactivate the single open behavior by setting ´singleOpen´ to true/false.
+For a group of accordions, you can use the `data-accordion-group` attribute on a parent, this will allow you to activate/deactivate the single open behavior by setting `singleOpen` to true/false.

 ```html
 <div data-accordion-group>